Swelling After Rhinoplasty: Reduction Tips & TimelineFacial Plastic Surgery

 Types of Swelling After Rhinoplasty

-In general, you will experience two types of swelling after rhinoplasty; immediate inflammation, the body's natural reaction to the surgery, and long-term swelling related to fluid accumulation in the surgical site.
+You will generally experience two types of swelling after rhinoplasty: immediate inflammation, the body's natural reaction to the surgery, and long-term swelling related to fluid accumulation in the surgical site.

 Factors Affecting Nose Job Swelling